 Be Well, Stay Healthy

-We’re delighted you are attending Purdue University Fort Wayne.
+We are delighted you are attending Purdue University Fort Wayne!
 All incoming students and those living in Student Housing are required to be in compliance with Indiana state laws related to immunizations.

-It’s easy to submit your vaccination information.
-Get started by taking the following steps:
+Purdue Fort Wayne has partnered with Med+Proctor to evaluate student immunization records for compliance.
+It’s easy to submit your immunization information by taking the following steps:

 - Complete required personal information, download the immunization certificate, and follow the directions provided.